itsmasso/microtransaction-tracker/README.md

  **Live Site:** [mtxtracker.com](https://mtxtracker.com/)
 - **⚠️ Note:**
-  The free Render app may take 10–30 seconds to wake up after inactivity.
+  The backend is hosted on Render, and their free plan spins down after inactivity.
+Please wait 10–30 seconds for it to wake up.
 ---

 ##  Features